 A minor who uses fake ID may also have his or her provisional driver licence extended for an additional six months (from 36 to 42 months).

 Signs in licensed premises

-Information about signs that must be displayed on licensed premises in relation to minors is available in our Fact Sheet available from www.olgr.nsw.gov.au.
+Information about signs that must be displayed on licensed premises in relation to minors is available in our factsheet available from www.liquorandgaming.justice.nsw.gov.au.